elkingarcia11/transaction-tracker-python/README.md

 ## Contact Information

-For questions, feedback, or inquiries, please contact the project owner at [elkingarcia.11@gmail.com](mailto:elkingarcia.11@gmail.com).
+For questions, feedback, or inquiries, feel free to contact me at elkingarcia.11@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/elkingarcia11/)

 ## Acknowledgments